MonkeyOfRoll/ecs-test-tb-jest/README.md

 - solves the balancing array problem
 - provides simple tests for app load, a negative flow and the submit positive flow
 - the tests currently run in non-headless mode, so that you can see what is going on.
+- there was no response from the ECSD-QA-tech-test API, whether populating or not populating the form.
+Both resulted in an incorrect answer response so could not verify that I succeeded in getting a "you are correct" answer.
 ### To Do
 Some tasks have not been done yet - I thought it best to ship something useful quickly and iterate in true agile spirit.
 You may see updates to this repository as I increase scope.
 This will generally be via a feature branch.